 Higher Priority (Keep every time)

-- 2-drops – Hydrologist, Argent Protector, Wild Pyromancer – Turn 2 play is probably the most important one in this deck and you absolutely want to have at least a single 2-drop, but ideally two of them.
+- 2-drops – Hydrologist, Argent Protector, Amani Berserker, Acidic Swamp Ooze – Turn 2 play is probably the most important one in this deck and you absolutely want to have at least a single 2-drop, but ideally two of them.
 Since the deck has no 3-drops either, if you don’t have a 2-drop, you will have to Hero Power up until Turn 4, and that’s floating a lot of mana.
-Those three cards are your best 2-drops – Hydrologist is always a solid T2 play, Argent Protector should have a target if you open with a T1 Hero Power (basically turning it into an Argent Squire), while Pyromancer is best against Aggro, especially if you open with Coin or Hydrologist (so you can T2 Hydro and T3 Pyro + Secret).
+Those three cards are your best 2-drops – Hydrologist is always a solid T2 play, Argent Protector should have a target if you open with a T1 Hero Power (basically turning it into an Argent Squire), while Amani Berserker is best against opponents who can drop an early 1/2 or 2/2, since it trades and grows.
+Ooze is solid against decks that run weapons, but you still want to keep it if you don’t get other 2-drops.
 While Crystalsmith Kangor might seem like a good keep vs Aggro, he’s your only source of Lifesteal for the sake of Corpsetaker, so it’s not really a great card to get in your opening hand.

 - 4-drops – Corpsetaker, Truesilver Champion, The Glass Knight – After 2-drops, 4-drops are the most important part of your deck.
 You have some powerful T4 plays.
 Corpsetaker is probably the best one against slower decks.
 In the perfect scenario, it will start with all four Keywords – Taunt, Divine Shield, Lifesteal and Windfury.
 Not only it’s hard to kill, but if you follow it up with a Blessing of Kings, you can put your opponent on 2 turns clock (assuming you’ve dealt 2 damage before T4).
 Truesilver Champion is a good weapon, especially useful vs faster decks, since it lets you clear the impactful 3-drops like Vicious Fledgling or Hench-Clan Thug.
 Glass Knight is best when you already have either Corpsetaker or Truesilver, since you can refill the Divine Shield thanks to those, but it can also be kept by itself (4/3 with DS is pretty solid).
 One important thing – DO NOT keep your 4-drops if you don’t have any 2-drop yet.
 Mulliganing for a 2-drop has a higher priority – you have more time to find a T4 play than a T2 play.